 Some states and municipalities mandate indoor cultivation, while in others, this is the only viable option.
 Climate forces many growers indoor in some markets, such as humid Hawaii, while Alaska’s dark winters will keep many newly licensed growers indoors, although the state doesn’t mandate indoor cultivation.

 In arid regions, such as the Southwest, many communities permit outdoor cultivation.
-Some of these states, such as Arizona and California, will be crafting rules in the coming months, and outdoor cultivation will be discussed.
-As California moves forward with post-Proposition 64 rulemaking to create a regulated cannabis industry, it will be interesting to see how the state’s legislature, various agencies, and municipalities reconcile new rulemaking with recent legislation to lower the state’s carbon footprint.
+Some of these states, such as Arizona, will be crafting rules in the coming months, and outdoor cultivation will be discussed.

 When deciding to launch or expand cannabis cultivation operations, have a plan in place and know the geography you wish to work in early on:

 - Will state and local regulations dictate land use and logistical possibilities?

 - Will you be required to grow indoors?

 - Can you use a greenhouse or hoop house instead?

 - Can you include solar panels, wind turbines, or a geothermal well in your facility in an urban or rural area?

 - Do you plan to include onsite extraction facilities or a dispensary?
 This may increase your energy consumption later on.